-- vii.
-Unless otherwise requested, the offeror shall not submit brochures, newsletters, or other marketing materials. - viii.
-An Agent Authorization Letter must be uploaded to eOffer if a consultant or third-party agent assisted in the preparation of the offer, will be involved in any part of the negotiation of the offer, or will be involved in any post-award actions.
+viii.
+An Agent Authorization Letter must be completed and submitted as part of the offer if the a consultant or third-party agent assisted in the preparation of the offer, will be involved in any part of the negotiation of the offer, or will be involved in any post-award actions.
 The template for the Agent Authorization Letter can be found as an attachment to the solicitation.
 The Agent Authorization Letter has both pre- and post-award delegations.
 For any resultant contract, the contractor is responsible for initiating a modification to ensure all authorized negotiators and delegations are up-to-date (e.g., removing an authorized negotiator that only has pre-award delegations).